Oni Press ($14.95 each)

 A white woman in her early twenties, extremely thin, pierced, tattooed and with a Chelsea cut, kneels with her feet tucked under her and begins to pull her shirt over her head.
 Her back to us, she looks over her shoulder, aware of being watched, the expression on her face a narrow-eyed provocation.
 An African-American woman of the same age, her head shaved, a cigarette held to her pierced lips between two fingers, sits outside in torn tights and a small, revealing camisole.
 Her hand rests on her upper thigh and she looks just over our heads with a look of pensive and fretful desire.

 While the fourth and most recent volume of Wet Moon ends with a violent assault and suggests that future episodes may force confrontations and revelations on the characters, the pleasures of the series stem more from the diverse company of the characters, whose psychological plausibility and complexity of intention mirror the dense network of real-life interactions which the artificialities of Gothic plot might falsify.
-Campbell has bravely committed himself to mixing genres, but the possibility that the over-the-top Romance will overcome the intricate social and psychological novelistic realism with which he has limned his characters’ personalities remains a possibility, one suggested by the gradual migration of Campbell’s drawing style from the observant realism of the earlier volumes to the manga-inflected stylizations of recent episodes.
+Campbell has bravely committed herself to mixing genres, but the possibility that the over-the-top romance will overcome the intricate social and psychological novelistic realism with which she has limned her characters’ personalities remains, one suggested by the gradual migration of Campbell’s drawing style from the observant realism of the earlier volumes to the manga-inflected stylizations of recent episodes.

 Wet Moon’s genre-bending returns me to where I began this essay, with the question of where identification ends and objectification begins.
-It cannot be denied that the portraits of the women that head each chapter function as pornographic pin-ups, just as Campbell’s encyclopedic depictions of sexual fetishism (leather, body-modification, ephebophilia, costume play, etc.) enjoin us to wonder what kind of pleasure these books are meant to provide and to whom.
-The eternally relevant ethical commitments of feminism might militate against viewing Campbell’s identifications with, and realistic transcriptions of, the lives of his heroines as serving a positive political end, whether in Romantic or realist mode.
+It cannot be denied that the portraits of the women that head each chapter function as pornographic pinups, just as Campbell’s encyclopedic depictions of sexual fetishism (leather, body modification, ephebophilia, costume play, etc.) enjoin us to wonder what kind of pleasure these books are meant to provide and to whom.
+The eternally relevant ethical commitments of feminism might militate against viewing Campbell’s identifications with, and realistic transcriptions of, the lives of her heroines as serving a positive political end, whether in romantic or realist mode.
 Sexualized power, as many feminist thinkers have observed, is often a consolation offered by patriarchy for the powerlessness it enforces on women and other minorities in the political and economic spheres.

 Wet Moon thus raises for a new generation a host of still-unresolved issues.
 Should art heighten reality or depict it faithfully?
 Can erotic art be moral in inhumane social conditions?
-By what right does an artist portray those other than himself?
-It is Campbell’s achievement that his compelling, lucid work clarifies the questions with such care and beauty.
+By what right does an artist portray those other than themself?
+It is Campbell’s achievement that her compelling, lucid work clarifies the questions with such care and beauty.